Ayon-SSP/Learning_java/tuts_java/bin/Notes.md

    }
 }   //Error Compile Time Error
 ```
-- final class can't be extended.
+- final class can't be extended(If you make any class as final, you cannot extend it).
 - final method can be inherited but can't be overridden.
 ```java
 class Bike{